ESA kosmose uudised

 Our week through the lens:

-In this week's edition, we explore part of northwest Slovenia with Copernicus Sentinel-2
+In this edition, we explore two saline lakes in East Africa with Copernicus Sentinel-2